stevenjlho/leetcode/solutions/383. Ransom Note/README.md

   // Check if the ransom note can be constructed using the chars map for (const char of ransomNote) {
     if (!chars.has(char) || chars.get(char) === 0) {
-      // Character not available or count is zero return false;
+      // If the character is not available or its count is zero, return false return false;
     }

-    // Use one occurrence of the character chars.set(char, chars.get(char) - 1);
+    // Decrement the count of the character to reflect its usage chars.set(char, chars.get(char) - 1);
   }